fototo/jfisher-usgs.github.com/_posts/2012-06-04-grid2polygons.md

     <h5>Figure 4: Topographic information represented with a raster image.</h5>
   </div>
 </div>

+Convert the grid to spatial polygons (**fig. 5**).
+The conversion took 22.7 seconds on my machine.
+The size of the postscript file created from the polygon image (1.89 MB) is 82.6 percent smaller than the size of the raster image file (10.86 MB).

 {% highlight r %}
 dem.plys <- Grid2Polygons(DEM, level = TRUE, at = at)